rodrigogiraoserrao/projects/MazeSolver/README.md

-This repo contains a maze solver.
+# Maze Solver

-You can read about it [in my blog](https://mathspp.com/blog/solving-mazes-with-programming)
+You can read about this maze solver [in my blog](https://mathspp.com/blog/solving-mazes-with-programming)

 Using it is really simple but you need both Pillow and pygame; for those reasons I made a standalone executable.
 You execute either the .py or the .exe and it will ask you for the path of the maze you want to solve (an image).
 After that you click the